diegomurillocorrea/ts/README.md

 array.push( 1 );
 array.push( 2 );

-This is not allowed because is not a number, it is a string rather. array.push( "abc" );
+//This is not allowed because is not a number, it is a string rather. array.push( "abc" );

-Even if we declare an array with a value, the type of that value is going to be the one the array is going to take.
+// Even if we declare an array with a value, the type of that
+// value is going to be the one the array is going to take.

 1 typeof = Number